dropofwill/skipper/README.md

  3. Open the Spotify folder.
  4. If you have git installed run `git clone https://github.com/dropofwill/Skipper.git` within this directory.
  If not, download the zip from 'https://github.com/dropofwill/Skipper' (currently the button is located in the right sidebar) and extract it to the Spotify folder.
- 5. Open Spotify and type "spotify:app:skipper" in the search bar (restart Spotify completely in case it doesn't find the App at first).
+ 5. Open Spotify and type "spotify:app:s" in the search bar (restart Spotify completely in case it doesn't find the App at first).
+This unfortunately has to be done everytime Spotify restarts.
  6. Now just drag-and-drop a playlist into the designated field and enjoy.